There are three major laws created to protect persons with disabilities:

 An accommodation is a change in how instruction is given or change in the physical environment that levels the playing field for a student and assists in providing support and access to learning that is equivalent to peers.
 It focuses on how a child learns, not what.
 The standards and outcomes are still the same as other children in that grade level.
 For example, a child that has dyslexia may use audio books to read through history assignments or a student with dysgraphia may take weekly spelling tests orally.
 An accommodation does not change the standard, the curriculum, or the expectation.

 A modification is a change in what the student is learning such as standards and curriculum.
 What the student learns is based on his/her individual capabilities and may come in the form of reduced paragraphs in a written assignment, fewer math problems or spelling words, or books below grade level reading.
 This means the curriculum is modified so that it is easier for the child to understand.
 Curriculum may be condensed, skipped, deleted, or taught on a much lower grade level than same age peers.

-Understood offers a helpful chart on accommodations and modifications, Accommodations & Modifications
+Understood offers a helpful chart, Accommodations & Modifications

 Americans with Disabilities Act, ADA (1990)

 This is federal legislation passed in 1990 that prohibits discrimination against people with disabilities in areas of employment opportunities, access to transportation, public accommodations, communications, and government activities.
 The law prohibits private employers, state and local governments, and employment agencies from discriminating against all people with disabilities.
 Employers are required to make reasonable accommodations in order for a disabled person to perform their job.

 In planning for your child’s future whether it’s trade school, college or employment, understanding ADA guidelines can help you prepare him/her to self-advocate.

 - is a piece of employment law passed by congress in 1990 to prevent workplace and hiring discrimination against employees with disabilities of all kinds